twankim/weaksemi/README.md

   - *No*
   - *Not-sure*

-Here, we provide an implementation of our weak SSAC algorithm with an option of using **Random-Weak Oracle Model**, i.e. answers “*not-sure*” randomly with some fixed probability.
+Here, we provide an implementation of our weak SSAC algorithm with an option of using **Random or Local/Global Distance-Weak Oracle Models**, i.e. answers “*not-sure*” randomly with some fixed probability or based on distance between given points.
 Synthetic data is generated using Guassian distribution with several options.
 The algorithm is guaranteed to recover a ground truth clustering of the data with high probability.
 Please read our [paper](https://arxiv.org/abs/1709.03202) for details.
 We implemented the unified version of weak SSAC algorithm which can handle both random-weak and distance-weak oracles.

 ## How to run our code
 You will run the main.py file with several options.